 Dave T., a successful small business owner, lamented that lately, he finds himself uncharacteristically procrastinating on important tasks.
 Even tasks such as completing his tax return, filing an insurance claim and completing an online certification required for his business.
 Instead of working on these crucial tasks at night, he found himself simultaneously texting on his phone.
 He’d watch TV and scroll the internet on his laptop.
 He expressed not only frustration at not moving forward, but a general feeling of malaise and dissatisfaction.
 Despite the fact that his life was successful, he wanted to feel the rewards of a productive life as well.
 His simple fix?
 Practicing his own form of digital minimalism.
 He did this by focusing on one task per night.
 In addition, he moved into the kitchen away from the TV.
-He did this in order to work diligently until his task is complete.
+He did this to work diligently until his task was complete.

 Tips and tricks for staying focused

 James Clear, a habit expert and blogger, says, “in order to concentrate on one thing you must, by default, ignore many other things.”